Stack (abstract data type): History

 Stacks are often described using the analogy of a spring-loaded stack of plates in a cafeteria.
-Clean plates are placed on top of the stack, pushing down any already there.
-When a plate is removed from the stack, the one below it pops up to become the new top plate.
+Clean plates are placed on top of the stack, pushing down any plates already there.
+When the top plate is removed from the stack, the one below it is elevated to become the new top plate.

 Non-essential operations

 In many implementations, a stack has more operations than the essential "push" and "pop" operations.
 An example of a non-essential operation is "top of stack", or "peek", which observes the top element without removing it from the stack.
-This could be done with a "pop" followed by a "push" to return the same data to the stack, so it is not considered an essential operation.
+Since this can be broken down into a "pop" followed by a "push" to return the same data to the stack, it is not considered an essential operation.
 If the stack is empty, an underflow condition will occur upon execution of either the "stack top" or "pop" operations.
-Additionally, many implementations provide a check if the stack is empty and one that returns its size.
+Additionally, many implementations include convenience operations that handle common tasks, such as checking if the stack is empty or returning its size.

 Software stacks

 Implementation

-A stack can be easily implemented either through an array or a linked list, as stacks are just special cases of lists.
-What identifies the data structure as a stack, in either case, is not the implementation but the interface: the user is only allowed to pop or push items onto the array or linked list, with few other helper operations.
-The following will demonstrate both implementations, using pseudocode.
+A stack can be easily implemented either through an array or a linked list, as it is merely a special case of a list.
+In either case, what identifies the data structure as a stack is not the implementation but the interface: the user is only allowed to pop or push items onto the array or linked list, with few other helper operations.
+The following will demonstrate both implementations using pseudocode.